operator-framework/community/GOVERNANCE.md

    and the vote must remain open for a minimum of 7 days.
 The Steering Committee may extend both periods.

-For a vote to pass, all of the following must occur:
-* A quorum of 3 Steering Committee members is required.
-* A 2/3 majority of the Steering Committee quorum must approve.
+For a vote to pass, 2/3 majority of the Steering Committee must approve.

 ## Code of Conduct Committee